Day 2Bessyboot

 Starts & Finish - Will be a further approx 1.5km onto the fell.

 Day2 is brought to you by WCOC on a brand new mountain area for orienteering, high in the central Lake District, above the southern end of the beautiful Borrowdale Valley.
-We think you deserve as much information as possible at the entry stage.

 Parking is planned in fields at Rosthwaite Village in Borrowdale about 10km south of Keswick on the B5289.
 From here it will be about an 800m walk to Assembly at the foot of the mountain.
 Starts and Finish are remote from Assembly.
-There are three Starts, distances from Assembly:

-Low Start 1.2km and 150m climb for courses 13-18
+Blue (Low) Start 1.7km and 150m climb for courses 13-18 - allow up to 40mins from Assembly.

-Near Start 300m and 0m climb for course 19, white.
+White (Near) Start 300m and 0m climb for courses 18 & 19, white and yellow.

 The route to the High and Low starts follows a rough path for 1km up to the fell wall, where the routes diverge.
 The route to the High start then climbs steeply up the fellside passing close to the Finish, where clothing/food/water may be left.
 The route to the Low start drops from the fell wall to cross a stream and along a track to the start.